Gerdome/airbnbresearch/README.md

 After opening the App, you will see that for each participant a corresponding URL has been automatically created.

 #### Change Configurations
-In order to change for instance the number of participants;
+In order to change for instance the number of participants:
 Inside the **360** repository, open the settings.py file and change the configurations accordingly:

 ```